 6. Vienna/Austria, July 2-6, 2018: Learning from Social Entrepreneurs

 and: Summer School on collaborative leadership

 * Note that on our events page the numbering of our workshops starts with the first four events that have been hosted by the first LiFT Partnership (Grundtvig Learning Partnership).

-Also, until 2018, LiFT has producde the following tangible intellectual outputs:
+Also, by August 2018, LiFT has produced the following tangible intellectual outputs:

-1. A book on foundations & resources of collaborative leadership
+1. A book on the foundations & resources of collaborative leadership

-2. A book on the methodology of collaborative leadership
+2. A book on the methodology of the Collaboratoy

 If you have questions or wish to participate in one of our events please contact us via the comment function or send an email to: info [at] leadership-for-transition. eu.

 We are looking forward to hearing from you!